jeyhunfaslanov/bind-dns-webmin/README.md

-# BIND DNS Server + Webmin Setup Guide

-This guide provides a step-by-step walkthrough for installing, configuring, and securing **BIND DNS Server** with **Webmin** on a Linux server.
+# This guide provides a step-by-step walkthrough for installing, configuring, and securing **BIND DNS Server** with **Webmin** on a Linux server.
-It is structured for use in production-like lab environments and includes security best practices, zone configuration, and upgrade instructions.
+# It is structured for use in production-like lab environments and includes security best practices, zone configuration, and upgrade instructions.

 ## 1. Prerequisites